-I believe animals are one of God's greatest gifts to us.
+I believe pets are among God's greatest gifts to us.
 They offer not just companionship but also unconditional love.

 My High-Energy Dog

 Several years ago, I made a rash decision to adopt a dog.
-I walked into an animal shelter, was smitten by a small pup, and took him home.
+I walked into my local animal shelter, was smitten by a small pup, and took him home.

 I called my vet and dog trainers at my local pet stores for advice.
-The shelter had connected me with some other great resources which I also contacted.
-In addition, I surfed the internet like crazy for ideas on how to control my new pet's high energy level and tire him out.
+The shelter had connected me with some other great resources, and I contacted those, too.
+In addition, I surfed the internet like crazy for ideas on how to control my new pet's high energy levels and how to tire him out.

-What ended up working was a combination of good advice from professionals and trial and error.
+What ended up working was a combination of good advice from professionals and some good ol' trial-and-error.
 Every dog is different, but here's what has worked to keep my dog's energy level manageable and maintain my sanity in the process.

 - Throw treats into the grass.

 - Play games.

 - Let your dog look out the window.

 - Offer things to lick and chew on.